Clifford Davis (politician)

-Clifford Davis (November 18, 1897 – June 8, 1970) was a Democratic U.S. Representative from Tennessee from 1940 to 1965.
+Clifford Davis (November 18, 1897 – June 8, 1970) was a Democratic U.S. representative from Tennessee from 1940 to 1965.

 Early life

 Davis was born on November 18, 1897, in Hazlehurst, Mississippi, moving to Memphis with his parents in 1911.
 There he completed the high school curriculum of the public schools, and in 1918 he completed law school at the University of Mississippi.
 In 1918 he was admitted to the Tennessee bar.

 Public service

 In 1923, Davis became a city judge in Memphis, serving in this post until 1927.
 From 1928 until 1940, Davis served as vice mayor and Commissioner of Public Safety.
 He became a close associate of Memphis political "boss" E. H. Crump.
 Davis was a leader of the Ku Klux Klan.
 The result was relatively unquestioned violence against black residents of Memphis.

 Congress

 In 1940, the seat for the 10th Congressional District, which included Memphis, came open after three-term incumbent Clift Chandler was elected mayor of Memphis.
 Crump arranged for his colleague Davis to receive the Democratic nomination for the post.
 In those days, the Democratic nomination was tantamount to election in most of Tennessee (except for heavily Republican East Tennessee).
 Davis won the special election and took office on February 15, 1940.
 Davis was elected to a full term in November of that year and was reelected eleven times.
 His district was renumbered as the 9th District after Tennessee lost a district in the 1950 census.

 Crump died in 1954, but many of his supporters remained in office for years afterwards.
 In fact, Davis was re-elected five times after Crump's death.
 During this time, Davis served as chairman of the House Special Committee on Campaign Expenditures, a group which was charged with attempting to find a legal way to control the influence of money on politics and looked into the beginning of what became, many years later, became the system of campaign finance reform that started to be implemented after the Watergate scandal.

 Davis was one of five Representatives shot on March 1, 1954, when four Puerto Rican nationalists opened fire from the visitors' balcony into the chamber of the United States House of Representatives.
 Davis was shot in the leg, but was not seriously wounded.

 He was a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.

+During his time in Congress, Davis developed a mainly liberal voting record.